1894 Hong Kong plague: Living conditions of the Chinese

 The Chinese-majority Tai Ping Shan district, where the first cases appeared, was characterized by having poor ventilation, drainage and sanitary services, and was overcrowded.
 In 1880, Colonial Surgeon Dr. Philip Burnard Chenery Ayres reported that, while he was investigating the sanitary conditions of the Chinese, "many and many a time have I come out of the houses to vomit in the street, in spite of using strong scents and essences to prevent it," and he warned that "while this state of things continues we stand in danger of being visited at any moment by some fearful epidemic, and I do not think the most advanced sanitary authority at home would combat this opinion."

 In 1881, Royal Commissioner Osbert Chadwick was sent to Hong Kong to investigate the sanitation situation of Hong Kong.
 Chadwick proposed improvements on drainage, water supply and night soil removal system, which he hoped to be implemented "without waiting for the necessity to be demonstrated by the irresistible logic of a severe epidemic."
-His recommendations were not acted upon on, save for the establishment of the Sanitary Board.
+His recommendations were not acted upon, save for the establishment of the Sanitary Board.

 The summer of 1894 saw Hong Kong suffering from a dry spell, which did not wash away the usual house refuse accumulating on the streets.
 This helped the growth of rats and fleas, and was thought to have accelerated the spread of the plague.